pliphd/Actigraphy/README.md

 Actigraphy allows a non-invasive and cost-effective assessment of the functional manifestation of the circadian control under naturalistic settings in terms of rest-activity patterns, which enables scalable applications in population and large cohort study settings.

-We developed a software application, ezActi, in the MATLAB<sup>&copy;</sup> platform (R2022a and later versions, The MathWorks Inc., Natick, MA) that implements a number of algorithms for rest-activity rhythms analysis.
+We developed a software application, ezActi, in the MATLAB<sup>&copy;</sup> platform (R2022a and later versions, The MathWorks Inc., Natick, MA) that implements conversion of 3-dimensional accelerometer signals to activity counts, as well as a number of algorithms for rest-activity rhythms analysis.
 We hope that such an application will ease and facilitate these analyses in a wider community within and beyond the network of sleep and circadian biologists, physiologists, and clinicians.

 The current release represents the third major updates, and thus the software application is formally named "*ezActi3*."